 The three main causes of arm flab are weight gain, lack of physical activity, and age.
-Gaining weight can lead to excess fat storage in the upper arms, and lack of physical activity can lead to a “skinny fat” look, where you are thin with no muscle tone.
-Unfortunately, hormonal changes as we age can be another cause of developing arm flab.
-Below are some of my favorite moves to help tighten and slim your arms at home.
+Gaining weight can lead to excess fat storage in the upper arms, and lack of physical activity can mean little or no muscle tone.
+Additionally, hormonal changes as we age can be another cause of developing arm flab.
+Below are some of my favorite moves to help tighten and slim your wings at home.

 Free weights required.

 How to: Start with a dumbbell in each hand and your palms facing your torso.
 Keep your back straight with a slight bend in the knees and bend forward at the waist.
 Your torso should be almost parallel to the floor.
 Keep upper arms close to your torso and parallel to the floor.
 There should be a 90-degree angle formed between your forearm and upper arm.
 While keeping your upper arms stationary, exhale and use your triceps to lift the weights until the arm is fully extended.
 After a brief pause at the top contraction, inhale and slowly lower the dumbbells back down to the starting position.

 How to: Grab a couple of dumbbells and stand with a straight torso and the dumbbells by your side at arm’s length.
 While maintaining the torso in a stationary position (no swinging), lift the dumbbells to your side with a slight bend on the elbow.
 Continue to go up until your arms are parallel to the floor.
 Exhale as you execute this movement and pause for a second at the top.
 Lower the dumbbells back down slowly to the starting position as you inhale.